Frequently Asked Questions

 The 212 network relies on a complex interplay of carriers and service types.
 You'll find this breakdown helpful in understanding the infrastructure:

-Major Carriers (Approximate Market Share)
+Major Carriers (Approximate National Market Share, Q4 2024)

 These carriers manage the physical infrastructure and provide various services within the 212 area.
 Their interconnected networks ensure seamless communication within Manhattan and beyond.
+Local market dynamics in Manhattan may differ from national averages due to the concentration of enterprise customers and higher infrastructure density.

 Types of Services